armedbear/abcl/contrib/README.markdown

     The ABCL build system plus associated utilities for manipulating path executables

+named-readtables
-named-readtables (BSD Licensed)
+    (BSD Licensed)
     From <https://github.com/melisgl/named-readtables>:

-    Named-Readtables is a library that provides a namespace for readtables akin to the already-existing namespace of packages.
+    NAMED-READTABLES is a library that provides a namespace for readtables akin to the already-existing namespace of packages.
 In
     particular: